Santiago Sochiapan: Name

-The name comes from the language Náhuatl, Xochi-apa-tlan; that means “Place with blue flowers".
+The name comes from the language Náhuatl, Xochi-apa-tlan; that means "Place with blue flowers".

 Geography

 The municipality of Santiago Sochiapan is bordered to the north and east by Playa Vicente and to the south and west by Oaxaca.

-The weather in Santiago Sochiapan is very cold and wet all year with rains in summer and autumn.

 Agriculture

 It produces principally maize, beans, green chile, watermelon, coffee and tomato.

 Celebrations

 Every May, a festival is held to celebrate Aposto Santiago, patron of the town and in December there is a festival held in honor of the Virgin of Guadalupe.